-Maya has funded healthcare for 54 patients in 12 countries.
+Maya has funded healthcare for 88 patients in 14 countries.

 Mark Andrei is a five-year-old boy from the Philippines.
 Mark Andrei loves to draw and dreams of becoming a policeman someday.
 His father is a farmer—earning lower than the minimum wage that is approved by the Department of Labor in the Philippines; while his mother is a stay-at-home mom.
 Mark Andrei was born with an anorectal malformation, a congenital abnormality that leads to a complete or partial intestinal blockage.
-She needs to undergo a series of procedures to eliminate bowel dysfunction.
-Eman is scheduled to undergo surgery to correct her condition on August 2.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,327 to cover the total cost of Eman's procedure and care.
-After her recovery, Eman will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
+He needs to undergo a series of procedures to eliminate bowel dysfunction.
+Mark Andrei is scheduled to undergo surgery to correct his condition on November 10th.
+Our medical partner, World Surgical Foundation Philippines, is requesting $1,279 to cover the total cost of Mark Andrei's procedure and care.
+After his recovery, Mark Andrei will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
 “We are thankful that there are organizations like WSFP and WATSI who are providing surgeries like this.
 This surgery will help increase Mark Andrei's confidence to interact with his classmates without being afraid of getting bullied,” shared Donnalyn, Mark Andrei's mother.